October 9, 2020

 Starting last spring, COVID-19 became a very real risk to everyone, and especially to vulnerable older adults.
 It was a challenge as the Monticello team began working hard in order to adhere to the guidelines of the Centers for Disease Control (CDC), state and federal public health agencies, Centers for Medicare and Medicaid Services (CMS), the World Health Organization, their management company Life Care Services, and infectious disease experts.

-Josie explained, “It has been challenging, especially during the early stages of the pandemic, as experts tried to understand how tenacious and contagious the virus is.
+Jennifer explained, “It has been challenging, especially during the early stages of the pandemic, as experts tried to understand how tenacious and contagious the virus is.
 I’ve been amazed and in awe of the staff and their strong and courageous response.
 Since the very beginning, our team has continued to show up during this unprecedented time, juggling their own personal lives and responsibilities, rolling up their sleeves and doing whatever needed to be done with the sole focus of caring for the residents they love.
 They continue to inspire me.”

-Josie said that the residents and their families have also shown patience and tenacity.
+Jennifer said that the residents and their families have also shown patience and tenacity.
 “For several months, the residents were staying safe within their apartments,” she said.
 “They are still depending on technology or window visits to see their loved ones, and our activities and opportunities to get together have been modified in order to maintain social distancing.
 It’s been tough on them, and they’ve shown such strength.”
-They have supported Monty Strong and in fact, are integral to its success.
+They have supported Monty Strong and, in fact, are integral to its success.

 “The Monticello team is the embodiment of compassionate care, and they are definitely heroes.
 Although there are anxiety and fear within every aspect of their lives, both personal and professional, they continue to come and care for our residents, trying new and creative ways to keep them safe, engaged, and connected.
-We are Monty Strong,” said Josie.
+We are Monty Strong,” said Jennifer.